FutureXInc/kulture/README.md

 - [ ] First Time use screens for Parents
 - [ ] First Time use screens for Family members
 - [ ] First Time use screens for Kids
+- [ ] Parent List of all invites sent screen and accepted invites

 The following **additional** features are implemented: